-The no action alternative for the barrier bar is not considered to be a viable option as there is currently no evidence to suggest that the system will recover naturally and that, in the absence of recovery, significant changes to the bay environment would likely occur while erosion of bay shorelines is anticipated to continue (Figure 4-6).
-Implementing a nature-based barrier bar as envisioned here will recover the natural protective capacity of the barrier; by increasing the crest height and the width of the barrier overall (versus existing conditions), the resiliency of the system is expected to be enhanced.
+The no action alternative for the barrier bar is not considered to be a viable option as there is currently no evidence to suggest that the system will recover naturally and that, in the absence of recovery, significant changes to the bay environment are likely.
+Ongoing, negative changes anticipated to continue include further reductions in nesting habitat for spiny softshell turtle in the western reach of the barrier bar and erosion of bay shorelines resulting in property loss (Figure 4-6).
+Comparison of aerial imagery from August 2019 to February 2020 (Figure 4-9) shows that despite declining water levels (Figure 2-10) loss of the barrier bar appears to be ongoing.
+In August the length of remaining barrier bar was estimated to be 1800 linear ft, compared to 1780 linear ft in February.
+This represents close to a 3 ft/month decrease in the lateral extent of the barrier bar over this period (Aug 2019 to February 2020).
+Implementing a nature-based barrier bar as envisioned here will recover the natural protective capacity of the barrier; by increasing the overall crest height and the width of the barrier (versus existing conditions), the resiliency of the system is expected to be enhanced.
 The reef breakwater is not envisioned to be a substitute or more desirable alternative for recreating the western reach of the barrier bar because of the apparent limitations in sediment supply in comparison to the volume of material needed to recreate this feature (i.e., the reef breakwaters may help to manage a favorable sediment budget for the western reach of the barrier bar, but the reef breakwater alone may not be sufficient to facilitate recovery of the barrier).
-Rather, the reef breakwater is envisioned to be a desirable addition over a do-nothing alternative because the reef is anticipated to help with protection of the wester barrier bar, especially during early re-establishment of the system, and for significant fish habitat and sportfishing opportunities.
+Rather, the reef breakwater is envisioned to be a desirable addition over a do-nothing alternative because the reef is anticipated to help with protection of the wester barrier bar, especially during early reestablishment of the system, and for significant fish habitat and sportfishing opportunities.